 There’s a lot to like about 4Life, and it starts with the products.
 Obviously, there can be debate about the merits of their products, but finding a market that has an interest in health-conscious products should not be that difficult, so it’s a business that has room to grow.

-The positive customer service reviews and positive reviews of 4Life from within the company also give the impression that it’s a good company with which to do business(1).
+The positive customer service reviews and positive reviews of 4Life from within the company also give the impression that it’s a good company to do business with .
 On top of that, 4Life provides plenty of support to its distributors, which can be helpful to those who are inexperienced when it comes to sales or those who are venturing into multi-level marketing for the first time.
-This can make it easier to make the decision to join 4Life as a distributor if you’re on the fence about it.
+This can make the decision to join 4Life as a distributor a bit easier—if you’re on the fence about it.

 It is also good to keep in mind that some people will only use supplements for short periods of time, which can make it difficult to sustain business from the same customers, especially since it’s impossible to guarantee that the products make a significant difference in improving one’s health.

 All things considered, 4Life is a solid and reliable multi-level marketing company to join.
-There is a significant market available for health supplements, and 4Life products have enough legitimacy and science behind them to convince reasonable people to give them a chance, even if there is some doubt about their validity.
+There is a significant market for health supplements, and 4Life products have enough legitimacy and science behind them to convince reasonable people to give them a chance, even if there is some doubt about their validity.